I want to share my story with you.

 In 2017, I continued to grow my blog.

 I spent a lot of time on YouTube learning the ins and outs of using the platform.
-This led to be stumbling upon Create and Go.
+This led to finding Create and Go.

-Finally, a course that told me exactly how to create a monetization strategy for my blog.
+Finally, I found a course that told me exactly how to create a monetization strategy for my business.

-There was so much value in the course.
-I slowly started to implement everything I learned, which took months.
+I slowly started to implement everything I learned.

 Creating a product, running a blog, posting YouTube videos, and maintaining a life outside my blog and career became a juggling act.
-But it was one that was worth it for me because I saw the income potential.
+But it was one that was worth it for me because I saw the income potential and was committed to growing my business.

-Instead, the guy said he couldn’t get engaged and left abruptly.
+Instead, the guy said he couldn’t get engaged and left.
 I never talked to him again.

 Since FinCon was in Dallas that year, I connected with Lauren and Alex from Create and Go.
-We had dinner near the conference, and they got come meet all the awesome FinCon people.
+This was the start of new friendships and one of the reasons why I continue to go to conferences.
+Getting around people doing what you do is so powerful.

 January 2018 – Making $45K Blogging + My First eBook

-I made $45k blogging in 2017, and I published How I Made $45K Blogging In 1 Year While Working Full Time.
+By the end of 2017, I made $45k blogging, which led me to publish my first eBook – How I Made $45K Blogging In 1 Year While Working Full Time.

-About at the same time, I started noticing my day job as a financial planner wasn’t going as great as I’d hoped.
+About at the same time, I started noticing my day job as a financial planner wasn’t unfolding the way I imagined.

 My firm started not liking that I had a side hustle.
 Their position was that you can only be committed to one thing at a time, so I needed to choose.
 They didn’t tell me I had to quit blogging, but they made it clear it wasn’t a long-term option to do both.